Frequently Asked Questions

 When I opened the first marker the tip was brown, not the color I ordered.
 Is the marker defective?

 - A: No. Brown is the color of our synthetic NIB (tip), and our FELT tip is white before the marker is primed.
-You need to prime the tip before using it, simply press down on it and wait until it is full of ink.
+You need to prime the tip before using it, and periodically during use, simply press down on it and wait until it is full of ink.

 Why was the tip dry when I took it out of storage?